AInora

 Retell AI

-Retell AI is a developer-first voice-AI platform usable in EU deployments with EU-resident infrastructure options.
-Powerful primitives for custom collection flows but requires engineering team to assemble compliance rails, vulnerable-customer detection, and integration with EU collection-management systems.
+Retell AI is a developer-first voice-AI platform usable in EU deployments with region-selectable infrastructure.
+Powerful primitives for custom collection flows, but it sells the engine: your team assembles the compliance rails, vulnerable-customer detection, and integration with EU collection-management systems.

 Best for: EU lenders with strong in-house engineering teams